Wigdo/cv/index.md

 Hi!
 Welcome to my digital resume.
 My name is Ari Wigdorowitz.
 I majored in philosophy and am now three quarters of the way through a law degree at Monash University.
 I am based in Melbourne Australia.

 If you would like to see some of my academic essays you can find them on my [blog](https://wigdo.github.io/papyrus).
-I also post opinion pieces on 'what it takes to learn Chinese' and philosophy.
+I also plan on posting opinion pieces on 'what it takes to learn Chinese', some analytic philosophy and rough translations.

 ## Education